binance/binance-api-postman/README.md

 [Postman](https://getpostman.com) is an API Collaboration Platform.

-Binance now has several Postman Collections for quick and easy usage of our REST-based APIs. <br>
+Binance now offers several Postman Collections for quick and easy usage of our RESTful APIs. <br>
-The environment hosted here can be imported for easy changing of API public key, secret key.
+We also provide a Postman environment (JSON configuration file), which can be conveniently imported for use with your own API and secret keys.

 ## How to import collection
 - Download the collections